X-Ray Fluorescence

 Proposal Submission

 Collaborators and users are invited to contact the beamtime scientists well in advance of the proposal submission deadline to discuss their proposals.
-This is of great importance to ensure the overall feasibility of their experiments and a clear assessment of the technical requirements.
+This is crucial to ensure the feasibility of their experiments and a clear assessment of the technical requirements.
 In some cases, feasibility tests can be organized.
-For more information, please visit the XRF beamline users' corner or the User Area.

 Proposals may be submitted either via the Elettra Virtual User Office, or via the Way for Light portal.